Welcome to our Media Center's Webpage!

 for our School-Wide Reading Incentive as we are on

-I look forward to seeing our Tigers in the Media Center at The Reading Ranch this year!
+I look forward to seeing our Tigers in the Media Center at The Book Shack this year!
 I have created an inviting and motivating space!
 I know you will love to come spend time in the Media Center while reading, researching, and participating in 21st century media lessons here at PES.

-MAKERSPACE will continue this year at PES in the Media Center.
+MAKERSPACE has expanded and will continue this year at PES in the Media Center.
 Students will have the opportunity to visit and participate in various STEM challenges.
 These challenges will rotate and change biweekly so that students have a variety of engaging, hands-on activities.

 To learn more about what a Makerspace is, click here.

 *Click here to access our school library catalog Destiny.

 Note: This link will let you know the books that our school owns and has on the book shelves.

 *Click to access the AR Book Guide .

 Note: This link will help you determine if a book that your child is reading has an AR quiz.